Chapter 4.2 Muon Package Manager¶

 To update your packages press the gear button with a clockwise pointed arrow.
 If updates are available press the upward pointing arrow with a dot on top to install the updates.

-The Package shows the package name and a short description of the package.
-The Status shows what the current status of the package is.
-The Requested shows what status you want for the package.
+The Package column shows the package name and a short description of the package.
+The Status column shows what the current status of the package is.
+The Requested column shows what status you want for the package.
 To reverse the sort order of packages press the triangle button just to the left of the Status, Requested, or Package columns.

 To select the next package left click on the list of packages press the Down Arrow key to move to the next selected package.
 To select the previous package left click on the list of packages above press the Up Arrow.
 To move down a group of packages press the Page Down key.
 To move the packages up a page press the Page Up key.
 To move to the last package in results press the End key.
 To return to the first package press the Home key.